 The "Compare Health Plans" section of www.FloridaHealthFinder.gov displays comparative information for Florida health plans.
 The plans include commercial health maintenance organizations (HMOs), commercial preferred provider organizations (PPOs), Florida Healthy Kids, Florida Medicaid, and Florida Medicare managed care health plans.
 Comparison information includes a listing of health plans available in each Florida County (coverage areas); quality of care indicators; and member satisfaction survey results.
 The quality measures are used to report the performance of health plans.
 Consumers can use this information to help them decide which health plan to choose.
 These measures allow the public to understand how well health plans achieve results that matter, such as effective and accessible delivery of care.

+The Office of Health Information Exchange and Policy Analysis is responsible for collection and analysis of health plan quality indicator data.
 The data come from the Healthcare Effectiveness Data & Information Set (HEDIS) and include measures for adolescent well-care visits, well-child visits, diabetes care, and other information.